Induction Eve Thrills Fans, Hall of Famers in Cooperstown

 Some of Saturday’s additional highlights included:

-**Fans jammed Main Street to get a glimpse of their Hall of Fame heroes during the eighth annual Parade of Legends, some lining up for spots along the parade route 24 hours before the event.
+**Fans jammed Main Street in record numbers to get a glimpse of their Hall of Fame heroes during the seventh annual Parade of Legends, some lining up for spots along the parade route 12 hours before the event.
 The returning Hall of Famers rode down Main Street in pickup trucks provided by Ford Motor Company.

-Sunday’s Induction Ceremony is free and open to the public and will be shown live on MLB Network and broadcast nationally on MLB Network Radio on Sirius/XM.
-The Induction Ceremony is expected to last about three hours.
+The Class of 2016 will be inducted at 1:30 p.m.
+ET on Sunday at the Clark Sports Center in Cooperstown.
+The Induction Ceremony is free and open to the public and will be shown live on MLB Network and broadcast nationally on Sirius/XM.
+A webcast will be shown at www.baseballhall.org.
+The Induction Ceremony is expected to last about two hours.